TimTr/Dotfiles/docs/index.md

 Once installed, you can install Homebrew and run demos.
 To do that, these commands are available:

 ```
-    demo-brew
+    demo-brew.sh
-    demo-safari
+    demo-safari.sh
 ```

-The `demo-brew` command will install and uninstall many Homebrew formulas over and over, making the terminal window look very busy.
+The `demo-brew.sh` command will install and uninstall many Homebrew formulas over and over, making the terminal window look very busy.
 Be sure to dedicate a Terminal window or tab to just this task, and use CONTROL-Z to quit whenever.

-The `demo-safari` command will open Safari and begin cycling through many web pages, implying a sort of automated web test harness.
+The `demo-safari.sh` command will open Safari and begin cycling through many web pages, implying a sort of automated web test harness.
 Again, will need to CONTROL-Z to quit the Terminal session.